borntofrappe/game-development/Games/Space Invaders/README.md

 ## Updates

+- [x] show lives next to the score

+- [x] play sound when aliens move vertically

+- [x] update audio files

 - [ ] Fix the horizontal scroll so that the aliens change direction only when the first/last _available_ column approaches the window's edges.
-In the previous version, the game considered a bounce with the first/last column regardless of whether the aliens in said column existed or not.
+In the current version, the game considered a bounce with the first/last column regardless of whether the aliens in said column existed or not.

-- [x] Fix the way the timer is set up and cleared

-- [ ] Change the frequency as the player destroys a certain number of aliens
+- [ ] Change the speed of the aliens as the player destroys a certain number of opponents

 - [ ] Detect a loss when the aliens reach the bottom of the screen

 - [ ] Allow the aliens to fire back at random

-- [ ] Add lives and detect collision with the aliens' bullets
+- [ ] detect collision with the aliens' bullets

 - [ ] Add shields